lpapailiou/fac/README.md

     >>>>  hello world
     >

+### Generate
+In case you may want to modify the language rules, the scanner and parsers can be generated easily with following commands.
 #### Scanner generation
 To generate a new scanner from the flex file, run following command (java path must be set).